Linear Algebra Examples

 Step 3

-Set the base in equal to to find where the expression is undefined.
+Set the base in (xy)-3 equal to 0 to find where the expression is undefined.

 Step 4